Lozenge Tilings of a Hexagon and q-Racah Ensembles: Introduction

-A tiling means a covering of the hexagon with lozenges inside the partition adjacent to each other.
-See Figure \ref{fig:sample_color} for an example.
-There are many different ways of tiling the hexagon and we will choose one at random as follows: Let $\mathcal T$ be the space of all possible tilings, then we define a probability measure on $\mathcal T$ by saying that the probability of having a tiling $T\in \mathcal T$ is proportional to the product of the weights of the Type III lozenges in $T$,
+A tiling means a covering of the hexagon with lozenges so that no two tiles overlap.
+See Figure~\ref{fig:sample_color} for an example.
+There are many different ways of tiling the hexagon.
+We will choose one at random as follows: Let $\mathcal T$ be the space of all possible tilings, then we define a probability measure on $\mathcal T$ by saying that the probability of having a tiling $T\in \mathcal T$ is proportional to the product of the weights of the Type III lozenges in $T$,

 where the weight is given by